 daniel-equip_profile

-Daniel L. Reinholz, Ph.D. is an Associate Professor in the Department of Mathematics and Statistics at San Diego State University.
-Dr. Reinholz was previously a Professor of Equity in the Division of Student Affairs and Campus Diversity.
+Daniel L. Reinholz, Ph.D. is a Professor in the Department of Mathematics and Statistics at San Diego State University, and a Professor of Equity in the Division of Student Affairs and Campus Diversity.
 Dr. Reinholz was previously a postdoctoral fellow in the Center for STEM Learning at the University of Colorado Boulder, and received a PhD from the University of California Berkeley.
+Dr. Reinholz has degrees in mathematics (MS) and electrical engineering (BS) from Colorado State University.

 Equity Analytics.
 Dr. Reinholz co-developed the EQUIP tool, which is a free web-based classroom observational tool for tracking patterns of student participation for different student groups.
 EQUIP is designed to empower teachers, professional developers, and researchers to understand and improve equity in classroom teaching.
 EQUIP provides data to help illuminate the subtle and sometimes invisible patterns that arise due to students’ identities (e.g., race, gender, disability).
 These patterns are rooted in societal inequities, privileging some students over others.
 When instructors are empowered with equity analytics, they can intentionally disrupt these patterns to create a more equitable classroom.